Oleg Platonov: Holocaust denial

-Platonov further claimed that "[t]he myth of the Holocaust insults humanity".
+A publisher of the works of other Holocaust deniers, Platonov was described in 2009 as "the leading backer of Holocaust denial in Russia" by the historian Stephen E. Atkins.
+Platonov was on the editorial advisory board of the denialist Journal of Historical Review before it closed in 2002, according to Atkins.

 Reception

 The Russian human rights activist Alexander Brod, writer and historian Semyon Reznik, and the Federation of Jewish Communities of Russia regard Platonov's works as antisemitic.
 Reznik also notes that Platonov is one of the main promoters of the blood libel.